Crucifixions and vice patrols show Islamic State maintains Mosul grip

 They are now battling a 100,000-strong coalition including Iraqi troops, security forces, Kurdish peshmerga and mainly Shi'ite paramilitary groups, which has almost surrounded the city and has broken into eastern neighborhoods.

-Residents contacted by telephone late on Tuesday said many parts of the city were calmer than they had been for days, allowing people to venture out to seek food, even in areas which have seen heavy fighting over the last week.
+Residents contacted by telephone said many parts of the city were calmer than they had been for days, allowing people to venture out to seek food, even in areas which have seen heavy fighting over the last week.

 "I went out in my car for the first time since the start of the clashes in the eastern districts," said one Mosul resident.
 "I saw some of the Hisba elements of Daesh (Islamic State) checking people's beards and clothes and looking for smokers".